 (3) In all cases, accredited P/P service providers must publish and maintain a mechanism (e.g. designated email point of contact) for Requesters to contact to follow up on or escalate their original requests.

-The WG also recommends that standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be developed for the use of accredited P/P service providers (e.g. drop-down menus in a provider’s web-based forms or fields that would require the filling in of a Requester’s contact details, specifying the type of request or other basic information).
+The WG also recommends that the use of standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be explored during implementation (e.g. drop-down menus in a provider’s web-based forms or fields that would require the filling in of a Requester’s contact details, specifying the type of request or other basic information).

 II.
 Regarding Further Provider Actions When There Is A Repeated Failure of Electronic Communications